 Deciding to transition to single-use systems might seem simple.
 Be it for reasons related to cost, flexible modular design or unique schedule needs, the benefits abound.
-However, the motivators must be analysed in order approach the design process.
+However, the motivators must be analyzed in order approach the design process.
 Break down the design management behemoth of single-use systems into five steps with a focus on analysis.

 Identify the unknowns

 While the known elements of a single-use system design will resemble those of typical biopharmaceutical manufacturing systems, the unknown factors are unique.
 For example, the process material balance of a single-use system is not readily defined.
 The throughput will be different when transitioning from clinical production to commercial production.
 To meet the demands of the process, you might need ten 500L bioreactors instead of a single 5,000L bioreactor.
 Never forget that unknowns require clarification of assumptions and identification of gaps in the project definition.